Office of Epidemiology and Research, Division of Research

 Created as part of a broad-sweeping social rather than health legislation, the legacies of Title V programs are deep and widespread.
 Through Title V of the Social Security Act in 1935, the Federal Government pledged its support of State efforts to extend health and welfare services for mothers and children.

-Since 1963, the MCH Research Program has supported ground-breaking investigations that have significantly influenced clinical management, organization and delivery of health care services, preventive care, and early intervention for maternal and child health populations, including children with special health care needs.
-The mission of the MCH Research Program echoes back to the earliest days of the Children's Bureau, whose 1912 mandate was to "investigate and report on all matters pertaining to the welfare of children."
+Since 1963, the Office of Epidemiology and Research, Division of Research has supported ground-breaking investigations that have significantly influenced clinical management, organization and delivery of health care services, preventive care, and early intervention for maternal and child health populations, including children with special health care needs.
+The mission of the Office of Epidemiology and Research, Division of Research echoes back to the earliest days of the Children's Bureau, whose 1912 mandate was to "investigate and report on all matters pertaining to the welfare of children."

 Over the years, the research achievements of Title V-supported projects have been integrated into the ongoing care system for children and families throughout the country.
 Landmark projects have: